agrath/zwack/README.md

   * power - enable broadcasting CSP with Power only data
   * cadence - enable broadcasting CSP with Cadence data (to be combined with `power`)
   * speed - enable broadcasting CSP with Speed data (to be combined with `power` and `cadence`)
-  * metric - sets running speed to metric rather than imerial (km/hr instead of miles/hr)
+  * metric - sets running speed to metric rather than imperial (km/hr instead of miles/hr)

 # Requirements